 Fort D was located on a river bluff south of the city, and like Fort A, it was primarily a river defense.
 It was the largest and most important garrison in the region and is the only fort remaining in Cape Girardeau today.
 The post was constructed by Union troops at the same time as the other Cape Girardeau forts in 1861.
 Like the others, Fort D was designed by Captains Franz Kappner and Henry Fladd of the Army Engineers.
 Construction began on August 6, 1861, under the direction of Lieutenant John W. Powell from Illinois.
-The design is in a French bastion form, a triangle with open base.
+The design is in a French bastion form, a triangle with an open base.
 The earthworks faced away from the river.
 Reportedly, Fort D housed both 24 and 32-pound cannons, which would easily control any upriver movement on the Mississippi River.

 Soldiers who served at the fort reported that “Quaker” cannons (logs painted black) were used to enhance the appearance of the armament.
 In order to keep warm during the winters, soldiers dug artificial caves in the hillside below the fort.
 Fort D did not see action during the Battle of Cape Girardeau and probably never fired it guns in anger, serving mostly as a symbolic deterrent.

 In 1936, the site was purchased by the American Legion post, and the earthworks were restored to their original height, with some modifications.
 A stone building, constructed in the middle of the fort at the site of the original powder-house, was dedicated to the city and today is part of the City of Cape Girardeau Parks & Recreation Department.

-The earthwork walls remain intact and historical signage throughout the fort’s grounds bring its storied past to life.
+The earthwork walls remain intact and historical signage throughout the fort’s grounds brings its storied past to life.
 Fort D is located at Fort Street and Locust Street in Cape Girardeau.
 The fort is open daily from dawn to dusk.